ProjectDVN/dvn-docs/docs/source/getting-started.rst

 -  Open build/client/DVN.exe

-8. Changing Name And Icon
+8. Changing Name And Icon (Optional)
 -------------------------

+This step is optional and best if done when you release your product only.

 See:
 https://dvn-docs.readthedocs.io/en/latest/changing-executable-name-and-icon.html